Qcyw/PendulumSimulation/README.md

 # PendulumSimulation
-simulation of motion of pendulum written in Python with Tkinter
+Simulation of motion of pendulum written in Python with Tkinter